iamnotstatic/multichain-crypto-wallet/README.md

 ### Get Transaction

-This gets the transcation receipt of a transaction from the transaction hash.
+This gets the transaction receipt of a transaction from the transaction hash.
 The method accepts an object as the parameter.
 The parameters that this object takes are:

 ```javascript
 // Get the transaction receipt on Ethereum network.